I'm Sally Mansfield, the founder of MANNERS LONDON I'm a self-taught designer, life long hustler, explorer & single mamma.

 I also decided to have some strong prints in the collection, they’re all originals, screen-printed and dried under the Indonesian sun. (rainy season gets pretty tricky!),

-Pak Dewa, his wife Ibu Sunny and their grown up son and daughter made the brand a reality, they’re magicians when it comes to tailoring and know how to fit clothes to a woman’s body, they understand my ridiculous drawings and I coudln’t have made this happen without them.
+Pak Dewa, his wife Ibu Sunny and their grown up son and daughter made the brand a reality, they’re magicians when it comes to tailoring and know how to fit clothes to a woman’s body, they understand my ridiculous drawings and I couldn’t have made this happen without them.

 From selling at Portabello Market in London in 2015 and I moved to Spitalfields market.
 It was the best research for how my pieces fit, what works and what doesn’t.
 Sadly in October 2019 juggling the stall and motherhood and the online elements of my business got too much so now I’m just here, behind my laptop, working on the dream.